craigbuckler/oldclink/src/pages/book-accommodation/#index.md

 herocite: J &amp; J Gates, Halberton
 ---

-To book accommodation at The Old Clink in Budleigh Salterton, please contact Sarah directly:
+To book your stay at The Old Clink in Budleigh Salterton, please contact Sarah directly:

 <ul class="book">
 <li><a href="tel:+44-1395-446453" class="icon phone">+44 1395 446 453</a></li>